CodeForBaltimore/minihackchallenges/CH1 - Hello A-B/README.md

 # Submission for review/feedback

 Create a subfolder in this directory named with your github name.
-Place all relevant code needed in the folder and submit a pull request to this project.
+Place all relevant code needed in the folder and submit a pull request to this project's submissions branch.